 Recording Studio Refresh

 Our home studio (also called, “The Stew”) has been undergoing a lot of exciting changes recently.
-Here’s a look into our design process, new-to-us vintage gear, and furniture!
+Here’s a look into our design process for the transformation – and scroll to the end to see some vastly different “Before” photos!

 We owe so much of our studio’s magic to our interior designer, Pam of Pamela Horton Design.
 She’s collaborative, an expert treasure hunter, and a creative problem-solver – somehow managing to meet all our (sometimes conflicting!) needs for each space.
 She also happens to be my mom, so yes… I’m the luckiest.